rocketgeek/wp-members-dev/readme.txt

 * Adds formatting filters (wpmem_field_shortcode_multi_args, wpmem_field_shortcode_multi_rows, wpmem_field_sc_multi_html) for field shortcode to customize HTML when displaying multiple select/multiple checkbox field results.

 * Fixes a bug in the login_link shortcode that caused an empty href value.
+* Fixes a bug in the login that causes double sessions.

+* Updates wpmem_email_to_user() to use tags instead of numeric tags, but numeric values are backward compatible.
+* Can resend welcome email (with confirmation link) when confirmation link setting is enabled.
+This can be via the bulk action menu (multiple users) or hover link (single user).

 = 3.4.8 =